adamckay/adamckay.github.io/_posts/2015-08-31-python-string-format.md

 ---
 layout: post
-title: Python - String Formatting Cookbook
+title: Python - String Formatting with .format()
-subtitle: Commonly used .format() usages
+subtitle: Why .format() is pretty awesome
 preview: Python has a number of ways to format strings including the plain old string concatenation with +, the % operator and the .format() method.
 Here I'm going to demonstrate the power of the .format() method with some examples.
 ---